ReDI-School/nrw-html-and-css/lesson24/index.md

 # Homework

-1. Checkout the [Checkpoint24](https://github.com/ReDI-School/nrw-html-and-css/tree/checkpoint24/checkpoint) branch and apply the changes to your project
-2. Look at your own code and think about whether it satisfies the basic accessibility guidelines.
+1. Look at your own code and think about whether it satisfies the basic accessibility guidelines.
 Also, test your websites with the help of Google Chrome's Lightroom

 # Resources